 network::NetworkService instance.
 For more background about Chromium's services architecture, see Mojo and Services.

-In the in-process case: The browser starts the network service on the IO thread.
+In the in-process case: The browser process starts the network service.
 See

 content/browser/network_service_instance_impl.cc, which posts a task to create the